harryjjacobs/virtual-cards-client/MESSAGES.md

 restored into the full state.
 Need to be in special messages (maybe call them master_restore messages or something).

+The state must be a purely JSON object.

 # Messages

 ## Base message type